software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 For the _first user story_, the Developers came up with the following tasks:

 1. Add a createdAt attribute with the CreationTimestamp annotation for the ReadingRecommendation entity
-2. Add a "Added on" column which displays the formatted date for the Thymeleaf template
+2. Add a "Added on" column which displays the formatted date for the reading recommendation list Thymeleaf template

 For the _second user story_, the Developers came up with the following tasks: